IVON

 The plugin exposes the entire IVON voice pipeline through BlueprintCallable methods and BlueprintAssignable delegates.
 Connection management, group membership, mic capture, push-to-talk, muting, and typed messaging are all accessible from the Event Graph.
 Designers can prototype working voice chat without opening a C++ file.
 For teams that do work in C++, the same API is available with additional hooks for TOFU verification, password authentication, and custom audio-thread DSP processing.

-Attach voice output to any actor.
-Built-in 3D spatialization, distance attenuation, and per-sender DSP hooks for custom spatial processing.
+Voice output can be attached to any actor, with built-in 3D spatialization, distance attenuation, and per-sender DSP hooks for custom spatial processing.

 The plugin ships three voice components.
 SingleVoiceComponent binds one speaker to one actor with full UE spatialization via attenuation assets and 3D positioning.
 MultiVoiceComponent mixes multiple speakers with constant-power stereo panning or passes mono output to UE's own spatial pipeline.
 SpeakerComponent ties a voice identity to a pawn and replicates it across the network, automatically creating voice sinks on remote clients.
 All three support editor-configured auto-binding: set a ClientId and group filter in the Details panel, and voices route themselves at runtime.

-Multiple simultaneous voice channels.
-Squad comms, team chat, proximity voice.
-Per-group muting and transmit control from Blueprint.
+Clients can join multiple voice channels at once, such as squad comms, team chat, and proximity voice, with per-group muting and transmit control from Blueprint.

 Voice groups are server-side chat rooms that clients join and leave at runtime.
 A single client can be in multiple groups at once, each with independent muting and transmit control.
 Group membership changes fire delegates that voice components listen to for auto-binding.
 The plugin also supports typed messaging (point-to-point, broadcast, or group-scoped) alongside voice, useful for gameplay signaling that should travel the same network path.

-SpeakerComponent replicates voice identity across all clients.
-Remote voice sinks auto-create on pawns with no manual networking code.
+SpeakerComponent replicates voice identity across all clients and creates remote voice sinks on pawns automatically, without manual networking code.

 When you add a SpeakerComponent to a pawn, the owning client's IVON ClientId is automatically filled in and replicated to the server and all remote clients.
 On each remote machine, the component creates a SingleVoiceComponent bound to that speaker, with optional sound attenuation settings for distance-based falloff.
 When the pawn is destroyed or the speaker clears, the voice sink is cleaned up automatically.
-The result is positional voice that follows characters around the world without any manual RPC setup.
+Positional voice follows characters without any manual RPC setup.

 The plugin is a single Runtime module that loads the IVON client library dynamically at startup.
 There is no build-time dependency on the IVON SDK beyond what ships inside the plugin folder.
 The core API lives on a per-LocalPlayer subsystem that is created and destroyed automatically with the player.
 One subsystem instance manages one IVON session: connection state, audio capture, group membership, and audio routing.
 The subsystem is globally accessible from any Blueprint or C++ class via the local player.